tetratelabs/istio-0to60/docs/dashboards.md

 - The lines connecting the services are green, indicating healthy requests
 - The small lock icon on each edge in the graph indicates that the traffic is secured with mutual TLS

-Such visualizations are helpful in understanding the flow of requests in the mesh and in diagnosis.
+Such visualizations are helpful with understanding the flow of requests in the mesh, and with diagnosis.

 Feel free to spend more time exploring Kiali.